mippek/wsd_health_app_project/README.md

  * The application provides API endpoints for retrieving summary data generated over all users in a JSON format.
  * The API is accessible by all.
  * The API allows cross-origin requests.
  * The endpoint /api/summary provides a JSON document with averages for sleep duration, exercise time, study time, sleep quality and mood over the last 7 days.
 It looks at the last 7 days, including today, not the last week as in the summary for individual users.
+If some of the attributes does not have any other than null values from the past 7 days, 0 is showed as average instead.
  * The endpoint /api/summary/:year/:month/:day provides a JSON document with averages for sleep duration, exercise time, study time, sleep quality and mood for the given day.
+If some of the attributes does not have any other than null values from that day, 0 is showed as average instead.

  ### Deployment
  * The application is available and working at an online location, Heroku, at the address provided in the beginning of this document in the part access application.